codeforamerica/ohana-web-search/README.md

 Ohana SMC should now be running at [http://localhost:8080](http://localhost:8080)

 ### Test the app
-To test locally, you will need to run this once to set up the test DB:

-    rake db:mongoid:create_indexes RAILS_ENV=test

-Then you can run tests with this simple command:
+To test locally, you can run tests with this simple command:

     rspec